-If you are considering incorporating a company in Delaware and would like to know how to incorporate a corporation or form an LLC in Delaware, here's what you should know, including information on opening your business bank account, obtaining a local business license, planning your first official meeting and other important details.
+If you are considering incorporating a company in Delaware and would like to know how, here's what you should know, including information on opening your business bank account, obtaining a local business license, planning your first official meeting and other important details.

-Step 1 Choose the type of Delaware business entity best suited to your needs: general corporation, close corporation, non-stock corporation, limited liability company or limited partnership.
-To learn more about the differences among them, visit our page on the different types of Delaware entities.
+Step 1 Choose the type of Delaware business entity best suited to your needs: general corporation, close corporation, non-stock corporation, benefit corporation, LLC, series LLC or limited partnership.
+Compare Delaware business entities here.

 If you choose a general or close corporation, you'll need to select the number of shares you want to authorize.
 Learn more about those choices by viewing our section on understanding your company's stock.

-Step 2 Select the business formation package from Harvard Business Services, Inc. that meets your requirements: Green, Basic, Standard or Premium.
+Step 2 Select the business formation package that meets your requirements: Green, Basic or Standard.
 Packages start at just $279, with Expedited Service available for an extra charge.
 Our pre-priced packages include all state filing fees, Registered Agent Fees and shipping costs.
-Unlike some other business-formation companies, there are no hidden fees.
+Unlike some other business formation companies, there are no hidden fees.

 Step 3 Select the name for your new company and the suffix that describes the type of business entity.
 Commonly accepted suffixes for corporations are: Incorporated (or Inc.); Corporation (or Corp.); Company (or Co.) and Limited (or Ltd.).
 For LLCs, the only endings permitted are LLC, L.L.C. or Limited Liability Company.